 It’s become a common sight in recent summers in Alberta: while wildfires rage across the province, cities and towns hundreds of kilometres away wake up to a yellowy-orange apocalyptic sky.

 But what is it that causes the sky to look that colour?
 In short, the smoke is blocking shorter wavelengths of light, and the yellow and orange wavelengths are the ones that make it through.

 To explain it further, air molecules scatter light.
-The sun shines white light down on Earth, but the blue end of the colour spectrum is closest to the size of the air molecules.
-So when the air molecules scatter white light, we see a blue sky.
+So when the air molecules scatter the blue light in all directions, we see a blue sky.

 During a sunset, the sun’s light has to pass through more of the Earth’s atmosphere, leaving the longer red wavelengths as the ones visible — which is why sunsets are red and pink.
 The scientific name for it is “Rayleigh scattering.”

 During an event where there are wildfires and a lot of smoke, the particulate matter — organic carbon and other things that are in the Earth’s atmosphere — blocks some of the sun’s light.

 The smoke particles can be a variety of sizes depending on the source, so the scattering is different than the scattering of air molecules.
 The particles are usually larger than air molecules, so they effectively scatter and absorb the violet, blue and green better than the longer wavelengths of yellow, orange and red.

 Since the longer wavelengths are the ones that get through, that’s why we see a sky that appears brownish or reddish in colour.

 “Because they have a longer wavelength, they can get by there and then the material then scatters that,” Frank Florian of the Telus World of Science Edmonton told the Ryan Jespersen show on Friday.